infoatgodreams/GoDreams-Repository/Volume 1/Daily Log/Navneeths Log.md

 	- Diversity & Inclusion
 - We have dived deep into Nutrition and Child Safety, looking at what the current realities are for CCIs and attempting to identify key levers for our program.
 -  The questions we have begun asking ourselves through the readings are:
 	- What don't we know about how CCIs in India operate?
-What do we still not know?
+What do we still not know post literature review?
 	- What have others done already that we can learn from?
 (Identifying innovations in institutional care and otherwise)
 	- What are considered the gold standards (best practices, high quality inputs, outcome measurements) in institutional childcare?
 	- What are the current realities (gaps observed in institutional care, how are these measured?)